VainlyStrain/Vailyn/README.md

 If you want a verbose output (display every output, not only found files), you can use `--debug`.
 Note that output gets really messy, this is basically just a debug help.

+To perform the bruteforce attack, you need to specify `-l leak FIL PATH`, where
+* FIL is a dictionary containing **filenames only** (e.g. index.php)
+* PATH, is a dictionary containing **directory names only**.
+Vailyn will handle directory permutation for you, so you'll need only one directory per line.

-To gain a reverse shell, you can use the `-j A P` argument, where A is your listening IP, and P the port you want to listen on.
+To gain a reverse shell, you can use `-l rce IP PORT`, where
+* IP is your listening IP
+* PORT is the port you want to listen on.

 > **WARNING**
 >